10 FAQs About Nominee Directors in Hong Kong

 Many investors, especially those involved with offshore companies, prefer to keep their identity confidential, and that’s where a nominee director can come in handy.

-Nominee directors are third-party directors that are appointed to conceal the identity of the actual director.
+Nominee directors are third-party directors who are appointed to conceal the identity of the actual director.

 They can be a replacement for an investor or financial institution.